ekinonal/reactCalculator/README.md

 A simple and elegant calculator built with React and styled using Tailwind CSS.

+## Description

-## This calculator performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+This calculator performs basic arithmetic operations like addition, subtraction, multiplication, and division.
 It features a clean and intuitive interface, responsive design, and smooth operation.

 ## Technologies Used